PrashantSinghT99/foodeliveryApp/README.md

 Instamart.js: Provides a responsive interface for browsing and ordering food.

-MenuCard.js: Displays a card representing a food item in the menu with cart and search features.

 MenuItem.js: Represents an individual food item with the ability to add it to the cart.

 MenuItemCards.js: Renders multiple menu item cards.